Kevingd2k3/6-DOF-Integrated-Simulation---Control-of-a-Guided-Ramjet-Projectile/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.w
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.wgit pull origin main --allow-unrelated-histories